LoopFiftyFour/JS-Connector/README.md

 ## How to use

+### Transpilation

+If you're using NPM to include the connector in your build pipeline, (for instance using Rollup or Webpack), note that the module is exported as a pure ES6 module, and it is not bundled with dependencies, transpiled or otherwise prepared for live environment.
+You will need to make those preparations as part of your own pipeline.

 ### Configure

 When creating a client, you will need to set the endpoint to match the one you will get from Loop54.